Skip to content

 CEO

-Preston Bass is the founder of Bass Energy Exploration (BassEXP) and an experienced operator in the private oil and gas sector.
+Preston Bass is the founder of Bass Energy & Exploration (BassEXP) and a third-generation oil and gas operator.
 He helps qualified investors evaluate working-interest energy projects with a focus on disciplined execution, cost control, and transparent reporting.
 Preston also hosts the ONG Report (Oil & Natural Gas Report), where he breaks down complex oil and gas investing topics—including tax considerations and deal structure—into clear, practical insights.

-Read Full Bio →Disclaimer: The information provided in this article is for informational purposes only and should not be considered legal or tax advice.
+Disclaimer: The information provided in this article is for informational purposes only and should not be considered legal or tax advice.
 We are not licensed CPAs, and readers should consult a qualified CPA or tax professional to address their specific tax situations and ensure compliance with applicable laws.